-The council year runs from January first, to January first.
-Officers elected in October or November must be selected from the authorized voting body at the time of election and are officers-elect until the following January when they take over the responsibilities of their offices.
+4. The regular meeting in October or November should be designated as the annual meeting.
+At this meeting annual reports of officers, committees and clubs should be given and officers elected from the authorized voting body.
+These are officers-elect until the following January when they take over the responsibilities of their offices.
 The same is true of delegates elected by the clubs.
-Delegates elected are not voting members of the Council until January 1 following their election.
+Delegates elected are not voting members of the council until January 1 following their election.

-5. The following rule in regard to the council's tunds must be adopted as given:
+5. The following rule in regard to the council's funds must be adopted as given: